FortRun/resources/Fortran Handbook.md

 > - as a crutch to compilers whose analysis capabilities are limited.
 >
 > -- Modern Fortran Explained, 2nd Edition.
 Michael Metcalf, John Reid, and Malcolm Cohen.
 Oxford University Press (2018)

+`ifort` does show marked performance improvement for do_concurrent over simple do loops. `gfortran` doesn't reap as much gain.
+Consult [the attached sample](./samples/do_concurrent/)

+The following are rules for variables with unspecified locality in DO CONCURRENT constructs:
+- A variable that is referenced in an iteration must be previously defined during that iteration, or it must not be defined or become undefined during any other iteration.
+A variable that is defined or becomes undefined by more than one iteration becomes undefined when the loop terminates.
+- An allocatable object that is allocated in more than one iteration must be subsequently deallocated during the same iteration in which it was allocated.
+An object that is allocated or deallocated in only one iteration must not be referenced, allocated, deallocated, defined, or become undefined in a different iteration.
+- A pointer that is referenced in an iteration must have been pointer associated previously during that iteration, or it must not have its pointer association changed during any iteration.
+A pointer that has its pointer association changed in more than one iteration has an association status of undefined when the construct terminates.
+- An input/output statement must not write data to a file record or position in one iteration and read from the same record or position in a different iteration.
+- Records written by output statements in the range of the loop to a sequential-access file appear in the file in an indeterminate order.

+The restrictions on referencing variables defined in an iteration of a DO CONCURRENT construct also apply to any procedure invoked within the loop.
+These restrictions ensure no interdependencies occur that might affect code optimizations.

 <br>